Therapeutic Gardens in Health Care Design

 In health care environments, therapeutic landscapes or gardens are designed to meet the particular needs of a specific patient population.
-They often engage that population actively and deliberately their main purpose is to relieve stress.
+They often engage that population actively and deliberately, aiming to first and foremost relieve stress.
 When done correctly, therapeutic gardens are a collaborative effort between architects, landscape architects and healthcare professionals – the doctors, nurses, occupational therapists, recreational therapists and staff members who understand the unique needs of their patients.

 A therapeutic garden is any plant-dominated landscape designed with the primary goal of improving health through interactions with nature.
 Characteristics of therapeutic gardens can vary, but these spaces generally offer highly accessible pathways and feature a mix of plants to create a variety of colors, textures and aromas to create an enriching sensory experience.

 We know that for health care patients, high stress levels can lead to decreased immune function, extended healing times, higher rates of infection and a greater chance for medical complications, all of which can lead to longer hospital stays.
 For people in high-stress environments, providing opportunities to connect to nature can be particularly beneficial.
 The sheer act of looking at landscapes has been shown to have multiple health benefits, including lowering blood pressure and heart rate, relaxing muscles and decreasing feelings of stress.